How to Buy Friends on Facebook and Twitter

 However, like the aforementioned Tijuana donkey show tranny handjob, I wouldn’t recommend purchasing Facebook Likes and Twitter Followers, either, because once you’ve purchased these Likes and Followers, they will cling to you like the crabs and herpes blisters from your south-of-the-border mescaline-fueled escapade.

 Because now that we at BannedCast have purchased these Likes and Followers, we can’t get rid of them.
-And it’s pretty obvious to any outside observer that those Likes and Followers are artificial, which is totally in keeping with BannedCast’s modus operandi but not totally in keeping with the few shreds of dignity that we occasionally like to profess that we have in order to hook-up with the slightly overweight drunk chicks we find at the end of the bar at 2:15 in the morning.
+And it’s pretty obvious to any outside observer that those Likes and Followers are artificial, which is totally in keeping with BannedCast’s modus operandi but not totally in keeping with the few shreds of dignity that we occasionally like to profess that we have in order to hook-up with the slightly overweight drunk girls we find at the end of the bar at 2:15 in the morning.

 In sum: buying Facebook Likes and Twitter Followers works, but caveat emptor because this not-so-subtle ploy to purchase popularity is as artificial as Michele Bachmann’s husband’s heterosexuality and transparent to anyone with even the half the IQ of a Republican primary voter, which is already in single digits.